Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

-\item \textit{Rounding Heuristic}.
+\item \emph{Rounding Heuristic}.
 We present a rounding technique called \SR{} (Section \ref{Sec::SequentialRounding}) to generate integer solutions.
-We use \SR{} to round real-valued solutions to the surrogate LP in Step \ref{AlgStep::LCPANonIntegerSolution}, and polish the rounded solution with \DCD{}.
+We use \SR{} to round real-valued solutions of the surrogate LP (which are solutions that satisfy the condition in Step \ref{AlgStep::LCPANonIntegerSolution}) and then polish the rounded solution with \DCD{}.
 Rounded solutions may improve the best solution found by \LCPA{}, producing stronger upper bounds and reducing the time to recover a good risk score.

-\item \textit{Bound Tightening Procedure}.
+\item \emph{Bound Tightening Procedure}.
 We design a fast procedure to strengthen bounds on the optimal values of the objective, loss, and number of non-zero coefficients called \ChainedUpdates{} (Section \ref{Sec::ChainedUpdates}).
 We call \ChainedUpdates{} whenever the solver updates the upper bound in Step \ref{AlgStep::LCPAUpdateUB} or the lower bound in Step \ref{AlgStep::LCPAUpdateLB}. \ChainedUpdates{} improves the lower bound, and reduces the optimality gap of the final risk score.

-\item \textit{Initialization Procedure}: Since solution quality is affected by the fidelity of the approximate loss function, and \LCPA{} only adds cuts at integer solutions, the initial set of incumbent solutions from \LCPA{} may correspond to low-quality risk scores.
-To mitigate this issue, we devise an initialization procedure that quickly generates a set of cutting planes to warm-start \LCPA{} (Section \ref{Sec::Initialization}).
-Using this procedure improves both the upper and the lower bound over the course of \LCPA{}, reducing the time to obtain a good risk score and the final optimality gap.

-\item \textit{Data-Related Computation}: We describe two techniques to reduce data computation.
-The first technique reduces all data-related computation in \LCPA{} and heuristic operations by exploiting the fact that risk scores have discrete and bounded coefficients.
-The second technique uses loss-sensitive rounding heuristics such as \SR{}.
-By reducing data computation, both techniques improve scalability with respect to sample size.

-\end{itemize} Our techniques can be adapted to solve other risk minimization problems with similar properties (see Section \ref{Sec::RelatedWork} for a list).